Skip navigation

 Before the Procedure

-• Perform tests to make sure that you will be able to tolerate the surgery.
+• Your provider will perform tests to make sure that you will be able to tolerate surgery.

 Tell your surgeon or nurse if: